 April is an unpredictable month when it comes to the weather, one minute sunshine, the next rain, but that doesn’t mean you can’t enjoy a walk through the woods, or along the beach.
 You can even take a picnic or some snacks.
 Add a few outdoor games like rounders or something simple like catch and you’ve got the makings of a lovely afternoon.

-Bluebell season is almost here, starting in around mid-April and lasting for just a few weeks, so make the most of your nearest bluebell woods for a morning walk and enjoy the beauty of the delicate flowers en masse.
+Though no two Easter weekends are the same, mid-April brings with it the beauty of bluebell season.
+It lasts for just a few weeks, so why not take some time and make the most of your nearest bluebell woods for a morning walk and enjoy the beauty of the delicate flowers en masse.
 Make it into something a little more with some bird spotting or a flower, tree and plant scavenger hunt.

 2. Set up a crafting station

 Crafting is something that can be done both indoors and out, depending on the weather.
 It definitely makes for easy clean-up if you’re able to keep use of the glue and paint outside.
 Even better, everyone can get involved.